GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/F2Img-DRTutorial/ex2_f2im_ultradeep_api.rst

-.. ex1_f2im_ontarget_api.rst
+.. ex2_f2im_ultradeep_api.rst

-.. _ontarget_api:
+.. _ultradeep_api:

 **************************************************************************
-Example 1 - Small sources with dither on target - Using the "Reduce" class
+Example 2 - Deep observation - Using the "Reduce" class
 **************************************************************************

 There may be cases where you would be interested in accessing the DRAGONS Application Program Interface (API) directly instead of using the command line wrappers to reduce your data.
-Here we show you how to do the same reduction we did in the previous chapter but using the API.
+Here we show you how to do the same reduction we did in the previous chapter, :ref:`ultradeep_cmdline`, but using the API.

 The dataset
 ===========